-If someone in your office were to succumb to cardiac arrest, would you be confident enough to use a defibrillator, would you know where to find one?
-Logicearth has created a free guide for you to share with your colleagues that takes the fear out of using a defibrillator.
+If someone in your office were to succumb to cardiac arrest, would you be confident enough to use a life-saving defibrillator, would you know where to find one?
+Logicearth has created a free guide for you to share with your colleagues that takes the fear out using a defibrillator.
 This course shows you when and how to use a defib, so that if you had to, you could press the shock button with confidence.

 What is a defibrillator?

 A defibrillator is a fully automatic medical device that delivers an electric shock to the heart.
 You use it to jolt the heart out of an abnormal, chaotic electrical rhythm and allows the normal heart rhythm to restart.

 What are the signs and symptoms of sudden cardiac arrest?

 An AED is designed to treat someone who has suffered a sudden cardiac arrest.
 This normally affects older people, but it can happen to anyone, anywhere, at any time.